 Students are required to reside on campus as stated in the Residence Life section of the catalog.
 No student who has been exempt or otherwise released from the Lyon scholarship residency requirement will receive funds from that scholarship in excess of the cost of tuition.
-Students who do not qualify for an automatic exemption from the residency policy and who are granted an exemption will lose 30% of all Lyon institutional scholarship(s) or grant(s) they have been awarded.
+Students who do not qualify for an automatic exemption from the residency policy and who are granted permission to reside off-campus will lose 30% of all Lyon institutional scholarship(s) or grant(s) they have been awarded.